 Lard is the rendered fat of pigs.
-It was so vilified by the American Heart Association that Americans were afraid to use it - and much of this fear lives on.
-Now that the AHA has been so thoroughly discredited for promoting deadly trans fats, the cholesterol scare and other sins, lard is coming back into the picture, with top chefs in the lead.
+It was so vilified by the American Heart Association that Americans are afraid to use it.
+Now that the AHA has been thoroughly discredited for promoting deadly trans fats, the cholesterol scare, and other major publicity campaigns based on bad science, lard is coming back into the picture, with top chefs in the lead.

 The AHA's claims against lard are not well supported by demographics.
 Even at the kick-off show for the AHA's "Heart Healthy Diet", an elderly heart specialist in attendance pointed out that early in his career Americans practically lived on pig fat, and congestive heart disease and cancer were very rare then.
 He refused to endorse the diet and stated that it might have been better had Americans "never even heard of corn oil".